- Prayer and Worship

 Is there reserved seating for the Masses?

 No. The only exception is reserved seating for those with disabilities.
+Persons with disabilities who are in need of an accommodation should submit an online request here.

 Will I get a seat for the Masses?